 With the recent reforms to the Baccalaureate coming into effect from September 2019 the choices open to students can be found here

-The number of hours dedicated to the teaching of OIB will remain the same across those 2nde and 1ère: 4 hours for English and 4 hours for History - Geography per week.
+The number of hours dedicated to the teaching of OIB will be 4 hours for English and 4 hours for History - Geography and 2 hours of Connaissance du monde per week.

 Outlines of our English and History-Geography programmes can be consulted here.

-In Terminale students have 6 hours of English and 5 hours of History & Geography per week Outlines of our English and History-Geography programmes can be found here.
+In Terminale students have 6 hours of English and 5 hours of History & Geography per week.

 Click here for the History & Geography programme of study.